gfiorav/carto_loves_mac/README.md

 PRO TIP: You may also symlink these.
 That way it's easier to keep up with future changes done to the `.sample` file, usually meaning new features.

-Let's take a moment to update submodules in the CartoDB repo, and make sure we have the latest version of the PostgreSQL extension.
+Let's take a moment to update submodules in the CartoDB repo, and make sure we have the latest version of the CartoDB PostgreSQL extension.

 ```
 git submodule init